GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab3-guide/README.md

 ## 3	Self-Healing

 In this exercise you will be introduced to the self-healing capabilities of the In Memory Data Grid. <br>
-Basically we will ‘kill’ (using task manager or kill -9) a GSC process and see that it restarts automatically by the gs-agent and that new partition are created accordingly <br>
+Basically we will ‘kill’ (using task manager or kill -9) a GSC process and see that it restarts automatically by the GSA and that new partition are created accordingly <br>

 3.1	Kill a GSC <br>